 After gathering the evidence, I sit down with the defendant and say, 'Here's what evidence they claim they have.
 Here's what the prosecutor thinks happened.
 Now, you tell me.
 What's your side of the story?'
 The defendant's perspective is crucial in building our defense strategy.

 Then, I get the defendant's side of the story.
-Once I have all that, I might have my investigator do some investigation, talk to some witnesses, look at some of the evidence in the case, and really evaluate it if that evidence is going to be crucial in proving the case.
+Once I have all that, I might have my investigator conduct some investigation, speak with witnesses, review some of the evidence in the case, and thoroughly evaluate it to determine if that evidence will be crucial in proving the case.

 Then, I get together a list of pros and cons in the case.
 Here's the stuff that's good for us.
-Here's the stuff we're going to be able to show to the jury and here's what the problems are.
+Here's the evidence we'll be able to present to the jury, and here are the issues we need to address.

-Here's what the prosecutors are going to show to the jury.
-Then, once you have that evidence, now you start to think to yourself, what evidence is going to be most important to a jury?
-Sometimes, there's going to be evidence that can go either way.
-There's kind of a gray area and that evidence we need to build up in your favor.
+Here's what the prosecutors plan to present to the jury.
+Then, once you have that evidence, you start to think to yourself, what evidence is going to be most important to a jury?
+Sometimes, there will be evidence that can be interpreted in either way.
+There's a kind of gray area, and we need to build up evidence to support you.

 Once we have all that laid out, we're in a position to evaluate the case and get an idea of what we think a jury might do in this particular murder case.
-Then, we can decide whether we want to take it to trial and risk getting convicted or whether we should take it to trial because we've got great evidence and because the client is saying that they're innocent and did not do it.
+Then, we can decide whether to take it to trial and risk conviction, or whether to proceed with trial because we've strong evidence and the client claims innocence and did not commit the crime.

-Review Murder Case Strategy with a Criminal Layer
+Review Murder Case Strategy with a Criminal Lawyer

 That's really how I break the tie in these murder cases when I'm evaluating what a jury might do.
 I say, yeah, the jury could go this way; the jury could go that way.
-Maybe it's not clear what the jury's going to do.
+Perhaps it's not clear what the jury will do.
 Maybe the case could go either way.
-How you break the tie is you ask your client.
+How you break the tie is by asking your client.

 If you had anything to do with this murder, if you believe that you did commit the murder, and you do believe you did some of these bad things that the prosecutors are claiming you did, we should probably work out a deal.